sixolet/cpython/Doc/library/typing.rst

     for the type variable must be a subclass of the boundary type, see :pep:`484`.

+    Type variables may be marked variadic by passing ``variadic=True``.
+A variadic type variable expands into a sequence of type variables of the right length for the arguments present.
+See the section titled "Functions that take ``*args``" for details.

 .. class:: Union

    Union type; ``Union[X, Y]`` means either X or Y.